 Russell Wald is the inaugural Director of Policy for Stanford’s Institute for Human-Centered Artificial Intelligence (HAI).
 In this role he is responsible for leading the team that advances HAI’s engagement with governments and civil society organizations to see a world benefit from the human-centered uses of artificial intelligence.

-Russell Wald is the Senior Manager for External Affairs with Stanford University’s Hoover Institution.
-In this role, he is the lead government relations representative on behalf of the Hoover Institution, where he focuses on national security, cyber, and technology policy.
-In addition to his work at Hoover, Wald is the head of outreach for the Stanford Cyber Policy Program, which was later elevated to become the Stanford’s Cyber Policy Center.
+From 2016 – 2020, Wald led government relations on behalf of Stanford University’s Hoover Institution, where his portfolio focused on national security, cyber, and technology policy.
+In addition to his work at Hoover, Wald was head of outreach for the Stanford Cyber Policy Program, which was later elevated to become the Stanford’s Cyber Policy Center.

 Before joining the Hoover Institution’s Washington office, Wald was the Program Manager for National Security Affairs at the Hoover Institution’s Stanford headquarters, where he spearheaded numerous programs including the Stanford Congressional Cyber Boot Camp and the Project on the Strategic Dimensions of Offensive Cyber Operations.
 In 2015, he led the official program at Stanford University hosting then Secretary of Defense Ashton Carter titled, “Rewiring of the Pentagon: Charting a New Path on Innovation and Cybersecurity.”
 He also played a supporting role with the White House Summit on Cybersecurity and Consumer Protection at Stanford University where President Barack Obama signed the executive order on “Promoting Private Sector Cybersecurity Information Sharing.”
 Wald also served as special assistant to Hoover Fellows Amy Zegart and Ashton Carter.